Isosurface¶

 Introduction¶

 Isosurfaces represent three-dimensional contours where a selected variable (e.g., velocity magnitude, shear strain rate, concentration) maintains a constant value throughout the domain.
-Once generated, other scalar values can be projected onto the surface for more complex visualization.
+Once generated, other scalar values can be projected onto the surface by adding an Isosurface Variable, which is a child object to the isosurface parent added via the Isosurface Toolbar (see below).
 Isosurfaces are particularly useful for identifying coherent flow structures and interpreting spatial gradients.

 An isosurface in CFD is similar to a 3D version of a contour map.
-It shows all points in a 3D space where a particular variable has the same value.
 The code identifies all points in the computational domain where the value of the variable is equal to the isovalue.
 The software then connects these points to create a surface.
 Isosurfaces are generated for both volume and slice outputs.

 Property Grid¶